< Browse to Previous Essay | Browse to Next Essay >

 Both Whitman and Parker knew that the ABCFM preferred married men over bachelors, believing that wives could protect their missionary husbands from any undue temptations while living among the unsaved.
 In his first application to the board, Whitman had said he was willing to "take a wife, if the service of the board would admit" (June 3, 1834, ABCFM Collection).
 When he learned, from Parker, that Narcissa had volunteered to go to Oregon as a missionary, he took it as a sign that Providence intended them to go as husband and wife.

 Whitman was slightly acquainted with the Prentiss family.
 He had attended a prayer meeting in their home in Prattsburg some years earlier, but Narcissa was teaching kindergarten in another community at that time and the two apparently had never met.
-Whitman arrived in Amity on February 22, 1835.
-By the time he left, the next day, he and Narcissa were engaged.
+Whitman arrived in Amity on February 21, 1835.
+By the time he left, two days later, he and Narcissa were engaged.
 It would be nearly a year before they would see each other again.

 Native Land, Farewell

 Narcissa Prentiss married Marcus Whitman on February 18, 1836, in the Presbyterian Church in Angelica, six miles north of Amity (her family had moved there while Whitman was on his journey west).
 She was 27; he, 33.